-- Branding – Show customized message with your brand logo and few line of messages to make visitor aware of the problem and link to contact the respective team.
+- Branding – Show customized messages with your brand logo and a few line of messages to make visitors aware of the problem and link to contact the respective team.

-- Vulnerability – If you are working on PCI DSS compliance environment then you must consider fixing information leakage vulnerability, which is in default product error page.
+- Vulnerability – If you are working on the PCI DSS compliance environment, then you must consider fixing information leakage vulnerability, which is in the default product error page.

 So this is the default “404 not found” page from Nginx

-Sounds good?
-Most likely you will either go to “Home Page” or click on any of the post shown below.
-That’s how custom page helps.
+Most likely, you will either go to “Home Page” or click on any of the searches shown below.
+That’s how the custom page helps.

-Now you know the advantage and it’s time to implement them.
+Now you know the advantage, and it’s time to implement them.
 You can have a custom page in a number of HTTP status code events.
-I would think of following as essential.
+I would think of the following as essential.

 - 404 – Not Found